AnyBlok/anyblok-book/en/03_blok/01_external_blok.md

 ## Add external Blok

-We are going to use an external existing blok within our project to represent addresses.
+We are going to use an existing generic business blok within our project to represent addresses.

 > **Note**: You can clone ``II_setup-project`` branch from
 > [AnyBlok/anyblok-book-examples][gh_abe] repo to get ready to start